Engineering Hierarchical Symmetries: Discussion and Outlook

 \section{Discussion and Outlook}

 We present a constructive framework to engineer symmetry reduction hierarchically in driven many-body systems via a recursive time-dependent ansatz.
-This permits us to impose hierarchical quasi-conservation laws and to realize various kinds of order in nonequilibrium matter.
-The lifetime of such ordered states accessible via \HS, is parametrically controllable and can be obtained using Fermi's Golden rule, see~\ref{sec:FGR}.
+This permits us to impose hierarchical quasiconservation laws and to realize various kinds of order in nonequilibrium matter.
+The lifetime of such ordered states accessible via \HS is parametrically controllable and can be obtained using Fermi's golden rule, see Appendix~\ref{sec:FGR}.

 We demonstrate \HS in systems with different global symmetries, inducing dynamical crossovers between both equilibrium and nonequilibrium ordered states, including topological states.
-The generalization to local gauge symmetries presents an interesting open direction~\cite{halimeh2023cold}: e.g., in the Floquet-engineered Kitaev honeycomb model~\cite{kalinowski2023non,jin2023fractionalized,sun2023engineering} \HS can play an important role in stabilizing exotic fractionalized phases of matter. \HS also have the potential to significantly suppress errors in the quantum simulation of time-dependent systems thereby improving the robustness of quantum algorithms whenever symmetry plays a central role as in, e.g., quantum error correction~\cite{faist2020continuous,lieu2020symmetry,zhu2023nishimori}.
+A recent work generalized the phenomenon of order by disorder to Floquet systems~\cite{jin2024floquet}, where \HS also plays a crucial role.
+The generalization to local gauge symmetries presents an interesting open direction~\cite{halimeh2023cold}; e.g., in the Floquet-engineered Kitaev honeycomb model~\cite{kalinowski2023non,jin2023fractionalized,sun2023engineering}, \HS can play an important role in stabilizing exotic fractionalized phases of matter. \HS also have the potential to significantly suppress errors in the quantum simulation of time-dependent systems, thereby improving the robustness of quantum algorithms whenever symmetry plays a central role, as in, e.g., quantum error correction~\cite{faist2020continuous,lieu2020symmetry,zhu2023nishimori}.

 \HS\ constructions apply equally to fermionic and bosonic, interacting and noninteracting quantum models that exhibit hierarchical symmetries and are, therefore, widely accessible in various experimental platforms.
-For example, the Heisenberg model with tunable anisotropy in Eq.~\eqref{eq.su2drive} has already been realized in cold atoms systems and superconducting qubits~\cite{sun2021realization,jepsen2021transverse,wei2022quantum,keenan2023evidence}. \HS can be readily implemented in the lab since the underlying echo-out mechanism generalizes state-of-the-art dynamical decoupling techniques~\cite{choi2020robust}; they can also be used to achieve enhanced control over higher-order corrections.
+For example, the Heisenberg model with tunable anisotropy in Eq.~\eqref{eq.su2drive} has already been realized in cold-atom systems and superconducting qubits~\cite{sun2021realization,jepsen2021transverse,wei2022quantum,keenan2023evidence}.
+As we have shown, there are parameter regimes in which \HS can be implemented in the lab; moreover, the underlying echo-out mechanism generalizes state-of-the-art dynamical decoupling techniques~\cite{choi2020robust} and can also be used to achieve enhanced control over higher-order corrections.
 Particularly intriguing is the possibility of experimentally studying the properties of distinct ordered states within different prethermal stages of the same time evolution.